Microplaninae

 Microplaninae is a subfamily of land planarians.

 Description

-The subfamily Microplaninae was defined by Ogren and Kawakatsu (1988) for land planarians with a short and cylindroid form, anterior end blunt, eyes often small and subepithelial musculature weak.
+The subfamily Microplaninae was defined by Ogren and Kawakatsu (1988) for land planarians with a short and cylindroid form, an anterior end that is blunt, eyes often small and subepithelial musculature weak.
 The male copulatory apparatus is often complicated and has a well-developed penis.
 The female apparatus is very variable, with or without a seminal bursa and with or without a connection with the intestine.

 It was originally considered, based on morphological evidence, to be the sister group of the subfamily Rhynchodeminae.
 However, recent phylogenetic analyses indicated that both subfamilies are not closely related.

 Genera

-The following genera are recognised in the subfamily Microplaninae: